LindstromKyle/DSC-Flatiron-Project-4/README.md

 ## **Model Selection**

-We fit many different models to our data in order to find the most effective solution. *Figure 3* below shows a table of the performance metrics of various models.
+In order to find the most effective solution, we experimented with many different machine learning algorithms. *Figure 3* below shows a table of the performance metrics of various models.

 ![](./images/image4.png)

 > *Figure 3*

 All models performed exceedingly well in regard to recall, but where the convolutional neural network shines is in its overall accuracy.
-This is important in reducing those false positives, and thus it is the model we chose to pursue for this problem.
+This is important in reducing the overall false positive rate, and thus it is the model we chose to pursue for this business problem.

 ## **Final Model**